ulyssesyang/ARTS/3-Share/1st-w-share.md

-# Common Object operations in Javascript
+# Share: Common Object operations in Javascript

 Below are some tips for Object related operations by using Javascript.